Q&A

 We’re also working closely with Forestry England, who own and look after the neighbouring Havant Thicket woodland, and Staunton Country Park (which is owned and run by Hampshire County Council) to see how we can manage the sites together in the future.

-This approach, along with lots of feedback from local communities and environmental organisations, has helped us choose the facilities we’re proposing, namely:
+This approach, along with lots of feedback from local communities and environmental organisations, has helped us choose the facilities we’re offering, namely:

 The reservoir project will improve existing woodland and create a valuable new wetland, woodland and parkland.
 A grant scheme will also support wildlife across Hampshire and West Sussex.